Advertisement

 San Francisco has the Sunshine Ordinance, a 1993 law giving the public broad rights to observe government proceedings.
 It's home to the Electronic Frontier Foundation and a tech sector that has spent decades preaching open access to information.

-On December 12, 2021, SFPD became the largest police department in California to encrypt all radio traffic.
-For the first time since the department got radios in the early 20th century, the public was locked out.
+On December 12, 2021, SFPD became what BuzzFeed News described as the largest department in the state to encrypt nearly all of its radio traffic.
+For the first time since the department got radios in the early 20th century, the public lost the ability to hear officers in the field.

-"SFPD's use of widespread encryption has barred hobbyists, journalists, and audio platforms that broadcast police streams from monitoring even standard police operations."
+BuzzFeed News reported that the encryption barred hobbyists, journalists, and audio platforms that broadcast police streams from monitoring even standard police operations.

 — BuzzFeed News, December 2021